Bachelor of Fine Arts

 • All students work with professionals in their area of interest during their internships: art therapists, art educators, museum curators & registrars, gallery owners & directors, arts administrators, animation studios and free-lance artists.

 • Students are individually matched with arts professionals in their area of interest as part of their Senior Project.
-Students meet with their professional contacts 3-4 times during their senior year.
+Each student's senior project culminates in a gallery exhibition.

 • Entering students take four Foundations courses (Drawing: Perception/Observation, Design + Color Theory, Structuring Human Space, and Time Movement Narrative) that prepare them for the advanced content of their Studio Art courses

 • The College has a highly respected professional gallery with ongoing individual and group exhibitions, including the annual juried student exhibition and exhibitions by graduating Studio Art majors.

 • Art Club is a student organization that arranges trips to New York City and area museums and galleries and carries out service projects.

 Studio Art students study in the new Art and Design building and at Jephson Campus (formerly South Campus).
 Studio Art courses are primarily taught at our Jephson Campus facilities located near beautiful Cazenovia Lake.
 We have studios dedicated to drawing, painting, figure drawing from live models, sculpture (including kiln-formed glass, welding, woodshop + plaster studios), and ceramics.

 Reisman Hall includes a beautiful gallery and outdoor sculpture court, exhibiting the work of professional artists, photographers and designers.

 Students have access to studios, darkrooms and workshops outside of class time.
 Our students also benefit from the College’s strong relationship with Stone Quarry Hill Art Park, near Cazenovia, where national and international sculptors create site-specific art which is exhibited in the context of a nature preserve.